-From time to time, the Committee may also consider and approve, other remuneration plans which operate instead of, or in addition to, the plans described in the sections above.
-Such plans would be operated under the overarching remuneration principles that apply across the Group.
+From time to time, the Committee may also consider and approve other remuneration plans which operate instead of, or in addition to, the plans described in the sections above.
+Such plans would be operated under the overarching remuneration principles and adhere to the remuneration policy that applies across the Group where appropriate.
 They would also be subject to the specific principles governing all incentives, which are compliant with the requirements of relevant regulatory standards.

-6. Other elements of remuneration - selected employees
+5. Other elements of remuneration - select employees